ustwo/android-coding-standards/README.md

 We use spaces for indentation.
 Do not use tabs in your code.
 You should set your editor to emit spaces when you hit the tab key.

 ### Line Length
-Stick within the 100 char line limit.
+Stick within the 120 char line limit.
 Use line breaks to split up code according to the style guidelines.

 ### Whitespace
 Code should not have any trailing whitespace to avoid creating unnecessary diff issues.
 Please setup your IDE to remove these as a save action.

+### Imports
+Please setup your IDE to remove all unused imports as a save action.